Emilie Johnson: Early life

 Emilie Johnson was born Emilie Matilda Jönsdotter in Gothenburg, Västra Götaland, Sweden on June 3, 1867.
 When she was eight years old, her school in Karlskrona was visited by a Church of Sweden Lutheran minister.
 As part of his tour, he read three stanzas of poetry by young Emilie Jönsdotter.
 Impressed, he asked her parents if they would consider letting him adopt her.
-If they consented, the minister would assume responsibility for her upbringing and education.
+The minister would assume responsibility for her upbringing and education if they consented.
 The minister was an up-and-coming member of the Lutheran Church and a prominent writer in Sweden.
 Jönsdotter's parents agreed to the arrangement, realizing the minister could provide educational opportunities they could never afford.
 The minister became a bishop and eventually an adviser to the King of Sweden.

 Jönsdotter's education continued until the bishop died.
 Afterward, she migrated to America.
 She arrived in San Francisco on September 24, 1891.
 She was 25 years old and unmarried.
 While living in San Francisco, she met Alfred Johnson.
 The two fell in love and married at the Ebenezer Lutheran Church in San Francisco on May 11, 1893.
 Their only child, Alfred Emory Johnson, was born in San Francisco on March 16, 1894.

 In 1900, the Johnson family lived comfortably on Bush Street in San Francisco.
 Johnson's husband owned a famous Turkish bathhouse.
 The family lived in a fine house and had live-in servants.
 In 1906, the catastrophic San Francisco earthquake changed everything.
 The quake caused numerous fires throughout the city.
 One fire destroyed Johnson's bathhouse.
 The family survived the quake and resettled in nearby Alameda, California.

 By 1910, Johnson's husband supported the family by helping to establish the famous Piedmont baths.
 Emilie continued to raise their son, and attended California College of the Arts as an art major.

 In 1912, Emory Johnson entered the movie business as an assistant cameraman.
 Later, he signed a movie contract with Essanay Studios.
 In 1913, to more closely support their son's blossoming movie career, Emilie and her husband moved to one of the newly built Essanay bungalows in Niles, California.